scrabbletank/farhome-rules/rulesdoc.md

 | Hero | S | S | Sx2 | Sx2 | CS | CS |

 ### Calculating a Roll
 When calculating your roll, regardless of type, you always add up your own dice first.
-Success and failures of the same type cancel each other out, Failures nullify Success, and Criticalical Failure nullify Criticalical Success.
-Add up the remaining successes, counting Criticalical Success as two successes.
+Success and failures of the same type cancel each other out, Failures nullify Success, and Critical Failure nullify Critical Success.
+Add up the remaining successes, counting Critical Success as two successes.

 At this stage process any modifiers from abilities, skills or features that effect your roll.
 If you do not have at least 1 success at this point the roll is considered a fail.